Seeds of Success: The Pena Family

 A Friendly, Comfortable Experience

-Christine and Jamie said they were thankful for the staff at RAD, who were available to help them at every step in their journey.
+Christine and Jamie said they were thankful for the staff at RADfertility, who were available to help them at every step in their journey.
 “The staff was so friendly and sweet, and always reaching out to me,” Christine said.
 “I felt like I was able to contact everyone through the patient portal email system, even Dr. Neithardt.
 We could get answers right away.”

 “The staff was so friendly and sweet, and always reaching out to me.
 I felt like I was able to contact everyone through the patient portal email system, even Dr. Neithardt.
 We could get answers right away.”